Mouse Mousse and Omni Cat Food Coming Soon!

 The cat food is designed to closely replicate the nutritional profile of a cat’s natural diet as it is what they would normally eat as prey.
 It offers key benefits including a balanced Omega 6 to Omega 3 fatty acid ratio and a hypoallergenic protein source.
 BioCraft says the ingredient also meets or exceeds conventional meat in levels of essential nutrients like taurine, lysine, methionine, and tryptophan – critical for feline health.

-Traditional cat foods high in fish protein should NOT be fed to our cats as shown in this article with 5 top reasons why cats should NOT eat fish!
+Traditional cat foods high in fish protein should NOT be fed to our cats as shown in this article with 6 top reasons why cats should NOT be eating fish!!

 Vegan salmon oil being poured into cat's bowl

-Why as a proud vegan company, are we advertising a cultured animal cell food that is not vegan?
+Why as a proud vegan company that stands by our ethics, are we advertising a cultured animal cell food that is not vegan?

-It is the same passion to do the right thing and promote what I know as a vegan vet to be the best for your dogs and cats.
-Having tried and failed hopelessly at promoting our range of vegan cat food products....even marketing vegan cat food to vegan cat owners results in controversy!!
+It is the same passion to do the right thing and promote what I know as a vegan vet to be the best for your dogs and cats....and ALL of our animals.

 “Sustainability is a motherlode of innovation.” – Harvard Business Review